bachletuankhai/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to remove an specific event.
+1. User requests to remove a specific event.
 2. User provides the ID of event to be removed.
 3. System deletes the event.
 4. System displays a success message.